DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/17femalefreelancer.md

 [^17femalefreelancer_2]: Hiring a female web developer gives a good image/face to the
     ecosystem where she’s been given a chance.
-She’s made to believe that she is the architect of her temple(exquisite), capable of being in control over her money, time, decisions, selfhood, and soul.
+She’s made to believe that she is the architect of her temple (exquisite), capable of being in control over her money, time, decisions, selfhood, and soul.
 And all of that shall tame her enough to not resist the aesthetic.
 But when she does, the aesthetic will either kick her out of its mechanism, or it will be adjusted by professionals to suit her.

 [^17femalefreelancer_3]: Stars were organized into classes using seven letters: O, B, A, F,
     G, K, and M (abbreviation of Oh!
-Be a Fine Girl - Kiss Me!).
+Be a Fine Girl—Kiss Me!).

 [^17femalefreelancer_4]: In *Bitch*, Elizabeth Wurtzel describes the men Amy Fisher was
     surrounded by: ‘It seems that whenever people deal with the world in